 What is a Title Tag?
 Complete SEO Guide 2026

 Your website has great content, but nobody finds it on Google.
 Why?
 The problem often lies in a small piece of code called a title tag.
-Most business owners spend months creating perfect websites, but completely ignore this crucial element that directly affects search rankings.

 What is a Title Tag?